polemecanique/lms-meca-seminars/README.md

-## Welcome to the internal Pôle Méca seminar series webpage!
+## Welcome to the Solid Mechanics Lab (LMS) seminar series webpage!

-* The website can be browsed [here](https://polemecanique.github.io/internal_seminars/).
+* The website can be browsed [here](https://polemecanique.github.io/lms-meca-seminars/).